 - if we are under a duty to disclose or share your personal data to comply with any legal or regulatory obligation or request; and/or

 - to protect the rights, property, or safety of Imparta Limited, our customers, or others.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.

 We do not disclose your email address or other personal information to any third party for the purpose of enabling it to contact you for marketing purposes.

 Data retention – how long will you use my personal data for?

-We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for; including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for, including to satisfy any legal, accounting, or reporting requirements.

 Details of our retention periods for different aspects of your personal data are available in our retention policy which you can request from us by contacting us.
-If you ask us to delete the personal information that we hold about you, we will do so within one month of our receipt of your request.
-We might need to extend that timeframe by two additional Months, when necessary, considering the complexity and the number of requests.
-If we find that your data is inaccurate (for example if your email address is no longer operational) we will also delete your data.
+If you ask us to delete the personal information we hold about you, we will do so within one month of receiving your request.
+After considering the complexity and the number of requests, we may need to extend that timeframe by two additional months.
+If we find your data inaccurate (for example, if your email address is no longer operational), we will also delete your data.

 In some circumstances, we may anonymize your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 We store your Submitted Information on cloud-based customer relationship management platforms.
 Salesforce and HubSpot, both of which are sales and marketing service applications.
 Salesforce is owned and hosted by an American cloud computing company called Salesforce (www.salesforce.com).
 Salesforce has its headquarters in San Francisco but has global offices, details of which can be found here: https://www.salesforce.com/uk/company/locations/